 The interior should be at least 10' high and include 4' high kickboard.
 Customers often ask if they need a taller structure for their taller (17h) horses and are concerned about the clearance on the open side.
 Rest assured, your horses will lower their heads to enter.
 The 7'+ is perfectly fine.
 Also, keep in mind, if you are purchasing a pre-built run-in shed, there are transportation height restrictions .
 Horse sheds higher than 10' would have to be built on-site.

-Finally, when setting up your run-in shed, always face the open side away from prevailing winds and place the structure on a level, slightly elevated spot or try to build up the floor to keep it is dry as possible inside.
+Finally, when setting up your run-in shed, or wood run-in shed kits,always face the open side away from prevailing winds and place the structure on a level, slightly elevated spot or try to build up the floor to keep it is dry as possible inside.